 Voter ID pilot

-Watford has agreed to take part in a pilot scheme, run by the Cabinet Office, meaning voters within the borough will need to show ID before they can vote on 3 May 2018.
+Watford has again agreed to take part in a pilot scheme, facilitated by the Cabinet Office, meaning voters within the borough will need to show ID before they can vote on 2 May 2019.

-Voters in Watford Borough will be required to show their poll card before they can vote in the Watford Mayoral Election and Watford Borough Ward Elections.
+Voters in Watford Borough will be required to show their poll card before they can vote in the 2019 Watford Borough Ward Elections.

-Everyone voting at a Watford polling station at this year’s elections must bring their poll card with them in order to vote.
-Poll cards will be delivered from 23 March 2018 to electors within the borough.
-Keep it safe and bring it with you when you go to vote on 3 May 2018.
+Everyone voting at a Watford polling station at this year’s elections should bring the current elections poll card with them in order to vote.
+Poll cards will be delivered around 23 March 2019 to electors within the borough.
+Keep it safe and bring it with you when you go to vote on 2 May 2019.

 What happens if I don't have my poll card?